AmbientServices/AmbientServices.Async/README.md

 ```

 ### Other notes on performance
-Note that there are a number of other ways to invoke tasks asynchronously, and there seems to be some confusion about how to do so.
+Note that there are a number of other ways to invoke tasks asynchronously, and there seems to be some confusion about how to do so in various situations.
 Using HighPerformanceFifoTaskFactory.StartNew is the preferred way to invoke things that you know are short-running.
 For long-running tasks, especially those that run until shutdown or forever, HighPerformanceFifoThreadScheduler.Run is the preferred way to invoke these.
 The reason for this is to control the number of threads being used by the scheduler.